donnmaldonado/film-review-sentiment-analysis/README.md

 Results
 ---
-**1. Overview:**  The MLP model with two hidden layers of respective sizes 100 and 200 was found to provide the highest classification accuracy, with an F1-Score of .8911.
+1. The MLP model with two hidden layers of respective sizes 100 and 200 was found to provide the highest classification accuracy, with an F1-Score of .8911.

 Data
 ---